Dan-Patterson/geonumeracy/docs/clipping.md

 The resultant intersections between the segments are shown below.

 If you examine the poly ID and clip ID columns and the figure above, you will see how one can sequentially construct a ``clip`` or ``erase`` from the intersection points and the point inside and/or outside their respective segments.

 Steps 7 and 8 in the image represent the cases where segments that are `inside` the clipper bounds are kept (clip, step 7) or are removed (erase, step 8).

 How you can assemble the ``bits`` for form polygons will be the subject of a subsequent document.

 I won't become obvious anytime soon, but study the coordinates, their arrangements, the intersections and the image in the interim.

+The order of the ID values in the listing below is organized by the `poly ID` values.
+This shows the first poly segment (0) was intersected by the first and third clipper (0, 3).
+The second poly segment (1) was intersected by the first clipper (0).
+Poly segments 2 and 3 had no intersection points ... and so on.

+Understand the structure of how the IDs can be arranged.. by poly or by clipper... since they are both useful.

 More later.